-An event is sponsored by the university if a budgeted office, department or division of the university is responsible for organizing the event, inviting attendees, or paying expenses related to the event, including the purchase of food and beverages.
+- HOOP Policy 39, Campus and Workplace Violence Prevention - HOOP Policy 160, Criminal Background Checks purchase of food and beverages.
 University representatives sponsoring such events must comply with relevant university policies and take appropriate measures to protect the welfare of the university, its staff, students and guests.
 The impairing use of alcohol at an authorized, official university function, in the course of official university business, or at an authorized university site in a manner that may adversely affect job performance or the safety of any other person is prohibited.